 GOAL 1: ADVOCATE, CATALYZE AND FACILITATE SUSTAINED COLLABORATION AND COORDINATION AMONG PARTNERS IN ORDER TO ACHIEVE THE TARGETS UNDER THE GLOBAL PLAN TO END TB 2016-2020 AND MOVE TOWARDS ENDING TB.

-1.4 (Sub-goal 3): Maximize the impact of the Global Fund's TB portfolio towards reaching the Global Plan targets Percentage of GFATM TB funds disbursed ("disbursement").
-Indicator Disbursement defined as actual disbursements versus forecasted Definition disbursement.
-Stop TB does extensive work with the Global Fund Secretariat to ensure that the Global Fund commits adequate resources to countries and the Rationale for use countries utilize these funds in a manner that maximizes impact.
+1.4 (Sub-goal 3, Objectiv reaching the Global Plan ve C): Maximize the impact of the Global Fund's TB portfolio towards n targets Indicator Percentage of GFATM TB funds disbursed ("disbursement").
+Definition Disbursement defined as actual disbursements versus forecasted disbursement.
+Rationale for use Stop TB does extensive work with the Global Fund Secretariat to ensure that the Global Fund commits adequate resources to countries and the countries utilize these funds in a manner that maximizes impact.
 Absorption of funds by countries is a key factor in translating funds into impact.
-Numerator X 100% Denominator Numerator: Cumulative disbursements during the funding cycle for TB grants and TB/HIV grants in GFATM high impact countries (2014-2017) How it is measured or 2018-2021) Denominator: Disbursement forecast for the funding cycle for TB grants and TB/HIV grants in high impact countries (2014-2017 or 2018-2021) $(n=20)^1$ Baseline: 38% was disbursed by mid 2016 during the funding cycle 2014-2017.
-Baseline and Target(s) Target: Reaching 80% disbursed at the end of 2017 and 90% disbursed at the end of 2021.
-Global Fund grant management and disbursement data (The Global Data source Fund) In a few cases when the timing of grant signatures with respect to the funding cycle varies, it can become difficult to interpret the data on disbursements.
+How it is measured NumeratorX100%DenominatorNumerator: Cumulative disbursements during the funding cycle for TB grants and TB/HIV grants in GFATM high impact countries (2014-2017 or 2018-2021)Denominator: Disbursement forecast for the funding cycle for TB grants and TB/HIV grants in high impact countries (2014-2017 or 2018-2021) (n=20)2 Baseline and Target(s) Baseline: 38% was disbursed by mid 2016 during the funding cycle 2014-2017Target: Reaching 80% disbursed at the end of 2017 and 90% disbursed at the end of 2021 Data source Global Fund grant management and disbursement data (GFATM) Limitations In a few cases when the timing of grant signatures with respect to the funding cycle varies, it can become difficult to interpret the data on disbursements.
 For such cases qualitative explanations will be required for correct interpretation of the KPI.
-The disbursement of funds by the Global Fund does not ensure that funds will be expended by the country, that they will be used Limitations appropriately or have the intended impact.
+The disbursement of funds by the Global Fund does not ensure that funds will be expended by the country, that they will be used appropriately or have the intended impact.
 But the monitoring from Global Fund of expenditure should ensure that disbursed funds do not remain unexpended for a long time.
+Many of the issues which delay disbursement are well outside the influence of the Partnership (e.g. whether or not the country has signed, issues around audit or financial management).
 TB/HIV joint Global Fund grants in a few countries makes it difficult to disaggregate disbursements that are purely for TB.
 While recognizing that inclusion of the HIV portion of the grant may skew the results, given that these can be an important source of TB funding, TB/HIV grants will also be included in the calculation.

-1 See Annex 1 one for list of countries.
+2 See Annex 1 one for list of countries.